Denise Davis

 6 facts about the Affidavit for Collection of Personal Property in NC

 When settling an estate, residents of North Carolina have options outside the traditional probate process.
-The Affidavit for Collection of Personal Property of Decedent (Collection by Affidavit) is one simplified procedure applicable solely to small estates.
+The Affidavit for Collection of Personal Property of the Decedent (Collection by Affidavit) is one simplified procedure applicable solely to small estates.

 What is The Affidavit for Collection of Personal Property?

-According to the North Carolina statute § 28A-25-1, a beneficiary can settle a deceased person's estate without going through probate by applying for the Affidavit for Collection of Personal Property of the Decedent (form AOC-E-203B).
+According to the North Carolina statute § 28A-25-1, a heir can settle a deceased person's estate without going through probate by applying for the Affidavit for Collection of Personal Property of the Decedent (form AOC-E-203B).

-The administrator or beneficiary must provide the Affidavit to the person or entity possessing the deceased's assets for transfer of ownership.
 The affidavit for collecting personal property is a two-page document, and the filing fee is $120.

-Who May Serve As The Affiant
+Who May Serve As The Affiant?

 When a decedent does not leave behind a sizable amount of property, the administrator and heirs might save time and money by applying for the affidavit.